facebook/rocksdb/INSTALL.md

   * Run: `TARGET_OS=IOS make static_lib`.
 When building the project which uses rocksdb iOS library, make sure to define two important pre-processing macros: `ROCKSDB_LITE` and `IOS_CROSS_COMPILE`.

 * **Windows**:
+  * For building with MS Visual Studio 13 you will need Update 4 installed.
   * Read and follow the instructions at CMakeLists.txt